yusefmosiah/Choir.chat/docs/plan_langgraph_postchain.md

 2. **Experience**: Enrichment with prior knowledge via RAG
 3. **Intention**: Analysis of planned actions and consequences
 4. **Observation**: Reflection on analysis and intentions
-5. **Update**: Decision to loop back or proceed to yield
+5. **Understanding**: Decision to loop back or proceed to yield
 6. **Yield**: Final synthesized response

-Each step uses the same model (currently Claude 3.5 Haiku) with different system prompts, and the cycle can loop back from Update to Action if needed.
+Each step uses the same model (currently Claude 3.5 Haiku) with different system prompts, and the cycle can loop back from Understanding to Action if needed.

 ## Migration Goals